 Heads of Year

 The community leadership team’s key responsibility is the development of the whole child.
 The teams are split between engagement and welfare roles so that all our students receive specialist interventions through their pastoral care.
 Leadership teams are working more than ever with outside agencies to secure the service to support our students needs.
 This year has seen a growth in the use of a range of Mental Health and Wellbeing interventions which work alongside the school’s comprehensive mentoring programme.

-Principals and Vice Principals constantly visit classrooms to support with behaviour and engagement in lesson and positively reinforce the school’s high expectations.
+Heads of Year constantly visit classrooms to support with behaviour and engagement in lesson and positively reinforce the school’s high expectations.

 Pastoral Support Managers

 Pastoral Support Managers are available to help both staff and students as a non-teaching member of staff they have the time to develop positive relationships with both parents and students.
 They are responsible for supporting staff and students, particularly focusing on disadvantaged students who consistently need additional support to develop their characters.
 They ensure standards are maintained by ensuring relevant sanctions set by the communities; leadership teams occur.

 The aim of the community is to create a smaller community within the larger school.
 A place where closer positive relationships can develop between key staff and students to ensure the whole child’s needs are met.
 In serving the community we do, there is a high need for pastoral support to champion the characteristics that can be absent for some of our young people’s homes.